 When claiming deductions of any kind on your tax returns, it’s best to keep detailed records and supporting documentation.
 You want the ability to verify all expenses should questions or an audit ever arise.
 Some records to maintain when claiming the auto loan interest deduction on your tax return include:

 - A log or record of all trips taken in the vehicle for business purposes, including a log of the odometer mileage.

 - Car loan payment records verifying the interest paid.

 - Though you cannot write off parking or tolls as part of the auto loan interest deduction, you may also want to keep these types of receipts if they help support your claim that the vehicle was used for business purposes.

 Keep supporting documentation for at least three years from the date you file the tax return.

 If you’re unsure, hire a professional

-If you’re uncertain about whether you qualify for the car loan interest deduction, or you’re unsure about how to properly calculate the exact amount of the deduction to be claimed on your tax filing, it is best to consult a professional.
+- You’re unsure about how to properly calculate the exact amount of the deduction to be claimed on your tax filing

 Deducting car loan interest on your tax returns can be a valuable write-off if you’re a small business owner or you’re self-employed.
-But before you claim this deduction be sure you qualify and work with a tax professional if you’re uncertain about how to calculate the exact amount you may be eligible to claim.
+But before you claim this deduction, be sure you qualify.
+Work with a tax professional if you’re uncertain about how to calculate the exact amount you may be eligible to claim.